Is There a List of pytz Timezones?

 The Problem

-The pytz module allows for date-time conversion and timezone calculations so that your Python applications can keep track of dates and times, while staying accurate to the timezone of a particular location.
+Python applications often need to work with timezones for date-time conversion and timezone calculations, staying accurate to the timezone of a particular location.

-But if you want to make use of a specific timezone, or access a list of popular timezones, is there a way you can list timezones in the pytz module?
+But if you want to make use of a specific timezone, or access a list of popular timezones, how do you list available timezones in Python?

 The Solution